Architectural Studies (BAS)

 FIELD TRIPS AND SUMMER COURSES

 In keeping with our program mission, students will have the opportunity to work on projects related to Northern contexts in design studios, often in direct relationship with communities or local partners.
 Our approach is to act local, but to think global and in that sense the design studio curriculum is also built around the idea that field trips are important pedagogical learning tools.
 These trips are part of the hands-on experience and represent unique opportunities to go out to see and visit significant landscapes, sites, cities, historically important architecture, and great contemporary buildings.
 They provide an experience that complements and reinforces what is learned in school.
-They are also very impactful for nascent studio design as they develop creative and critical thinking, observation skills, personal architectural culture, cultural sensitivity, etc. This is why the McEwen School of Architecture offers, through each studio, multiple local day-trips (for example canoeing or visiting local buildings), but it also offers one major touch-stone field trip for each of the 4 years, starting from local city to local landscape, to out-of-province trip, to out-of-country trip:
+They are also very impactful for nascent studio design as they develop creative and critical thinking, observation skills, personal architectural culture, cultural sensitivity, etc. This is why the McEwen School of Architecture offers, through each studio, multiple local day-trips (for example canoeing or visiting local buildings), but it also offers one major touch-stone field trip for each of the 4 years, such as:

 • 1st year – Toronto